 HRTPO staff will produce an update to the State of Transportation in Hampton Roads report.

 b.
-HRTPO Roadway Performance Report
+HRTPO Annual Roadway Performance Report

-HRTPO staff will produce an update to the Roadway Performance report.
+HRTPO staff will produce an update to the Roadway Performance report as part of the Congestion Management Process - System Performance and Mitigation Report.

 3. Federal and State Performance Measures